-This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the position with regard to the potential tax charges mentioned above.
+This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments.
 More information on this has been provided in Dalriada's Announcements to members.

-The Financial Transactions the Scheme does make are, in the main, in relation to costs.
+The financial transactions the Scheme does make are, in the main, in relation to costs.
+These are reported in the Scheme's Report and Financial Statements.